*** If you’d like a signed copy of The Mathematicians’ Library get in touch! ***

 To my dad, Peter Briggs, who worked it out with a pencil.

 My dad died while I was in the latter stages of writing The Mathematicians’ Library.
-I know he’d be immensley proud to have seen the finished book.
+I know he’d be immensely proud to have seen the finished book.

 These people include: